developer-job-simulation/javascript-crm/README.md

 3. Thoroughly read issue description and make sure you understand it.
 4. Before writing/modifying any code, create a new branch in your local git.
 This is best practice in the industry - to create a separate branch for each issue you are working on.

+### How to send us you work for review
+Create and submit a pull request to this repository.
+We personally review each pull request and share our feedback.

 ### How to get help?

 The best way is to ask a question in our Discord community.